Handbook for Employers

 Unemployment Insurance Division

-Every individual or organization which becomes an employing unit must file a status report on Form BB-1, “Basic Business Application,” with the State Tax Office within 20 days after hiring an employee.
-A determination of liability will be made, the subject employer will be assigned an identification number and tax forms will be furnished when a current or past liability date is established.
+Every individual or organization which becomes an employing unit must file a status report within 20 days after hiring an employee.
+A determination of liability will be made, the subject employer will be assigned an Unemployment Insurance account number and tax forms will be furnished when a current or past liability date is established.
 Valid identification numbers are never pre-issued before the liability date.
-In lieu of a valid identification number, employers may receive a pending identification number along with written notice to confirm the future liability date (account numbers with the prefix PEN is a pending number).
-Employers are required to complete, sign, date, and return the notice before a valid identification number will be issued.
-New employers will be issued an “Unemployment Insurance for Workers” poster that should be posted at each work place.
+Employers are required to post the “Unemployment Insurance for Workers” poster at each work place.
 The poster will furnish information to workers on their benefit rights and how to file a claim for unemployment benefits.
+Click here for poster.

 - Domestic service performed for a person who paid cash remuneration of less than $1,000 to all individuals employed in any calendar quarter in the current or preceding calendar year.